Dawesville - Bouvard

 Dawesville - Bouvard has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects likely affecting the region.
-Notable projects include Dawesville Community Centre (Djilba-Wardarn Bo), Melros Beach Estate, Melros Oceanside Estate, and Yalgorup National Park Eco-Tourism Development.
-The following list details those most relevant.
+AreaSearch has identified eight projects that could affect this region.
+Notable projects include Dawesville Community Centre (Djilba-Wardarn Bo), Melros Beach Estate, Melros Oceanside Estate, and Florida Beach Village Shopping Centre (Coles Florida Beach).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.